 Strange and mysterious facts about Saturn

-- The color contrast in Saturn's moon Iapetus is huge, with one side being significantly darker than the other.- Enceladus is a lunar geysers that shoots steam and ice particles into space.
+- The color contrast in Saturn's moon Iapetus is huge, with one side being significantly darker than the other.